MotorMath

 Questions

-Why does my real-world cost differ from the calculator?
+Why does my real-world cost per mile differ from the calculator result?

-Can I compare this result to gasoline cost per mile?
+Can I compare this result to petrol cost per mile?

-Yes, by calculating fuel cost per mile separately (fuel price per liter ÷ liters-per-mile efficiency, or fuel price per gallon ÷ miles per gallon).
-This tool performs only the EV half of that comparison; no internal-combustion engine data is embedded.
+Yes, by calculating petrol cost per mile separately: divide fuel price per litre by the vehicle's km/L efficiency, then convert units.
+This tool performs only the EV half of that comparison; it does not incorporate petrol prices or internal-combustion efficiency.

 Sources & Methodology